Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 - This sharp and stylish table runner is great for fall decor.
 It was $17.99 but is on sale for just $6.99.

 - If you’ve got a lot of jewelry, this elegant case with 12 grids and slots will keep everything safe and organized.
-You can get it at 20% off.
+It is just $7.69 (was $26.99).

 - You can learn about dolphins and porpoises for just $19.19 (was $24.99) with this educational wall art.